 My daughter has been studying poetry in her Grade 1 class.
 I approve!
 I especially like the careful way she reads poems aloud, as if every word is important and meaningful--just as it should be.
 Getting in the spirit of Poetry Month, we bought a bunch of the Poetry for Young People books through her school's Scholastic Book Club: our (somewhat miscellaneous and heavily American) pack includes Whitman, Dickinson, Coleridge, Poe, Frost, and Shakespeare.
 I'm impressed with these books, not least because the editors have definitely not dumbed down the content or made painfully kid-friendly selections.
 As a result, she'll be able to grow into them, rather than rapidly growing out of them.
 However, the real point of this post is to showcase an early effort of hers.
 OK, it takes a sort of prosaic turn towards the end...but she's a practical sort of girl.

 I love cats!
 Anything is not better than cats.
 If you have a cat don't come near because my Dad is allergic to Cats.

-As of March 21, 2010, I've joined the family of bloggers hosted by Open Letters Monthly.
-I have a new address, and the site has a nice new look, but otherwise it will be the same Novel Readings as always.
-This site will stay here, but it will lie dormant: for new posts you'll have to come visit the new one
+In March 21, 2010, I joined the family of bloggers hosted by Open Letters Monthly; the site got a nice new look, but otherwise it was the same Novel Readings as always.
+In September 2017 Novel Readings moved again: its new address is